 # Spam Complaints

-> A complaint means someone marked the email as spam, which is one of the strongest negative signals an inbox can receive.
+> A complaint means a subscriber marked your email as spam.
+Inbox providers treat complaints as one of the strongest negative signals.

 - Human page: https://mailrith.com/guides/spam-complaints